-related prospectus supplement will describe any sub-servicers with whom the servicer has contracted.
-See "Servicing and Administration-Matters Regarding the Servicer" in this and/or other affiliates of the depositor as identified in the related prospectus supplement.
-We sometimes refer to SLM Education Credit Finance Corporation as SLM ECFC in this prospectus. one or more originators not affiliated with SMI or the depositor and constitute a material portion of the related loan pool, the identity of such originators will be disclosed, to the extent known.
+Sponsor The sponsor is Sallie Mae, Inc. We sometimes refer to Sallie Mae, Inc. and its successors in interest as SMI in this prospectus.
+Servicer The servicer will be either SMI or another servicer specified in the prospectus supplement for your notes.
+SMI manages and operates the loan servicing functions for SLM Corporation and its affiliates and certain unrelated parties.
+We sometimes refer to SLM Corporation and its successors in interest as Holdco in this prospectus.
+Under the circumstances described in this prospectus, the servicer may transfer its servicing obligations to other entities.
+It may also contract with other servicers or sub-servicers.
+The related prospectus supplement will describe any sub-servicers with whom the servicer has contracted.
+See "Servicing and Administration-Matters Regarding the Servicer" in this prospectus.
+Sellers The sellers are SLM Education Credit Finance Corporation and/or other affiliates of the depositor as identified in the related prospectus supplement.
+We sometimes refer to SLM Education Credit Finance Corporation and its successors in interest as ECFC in this prospectus.
+Originators To the extent that non-FFELP loans have been originated by one or more originators not affiliated with SMI or the depositor and constitute a material portion of the related loan pool, the identity of such originators will be disclosed, to the extent known.
 The requisite information concerning those originators, to the extent available, will be provided in the related prospectus supplement.
-Indenture Trustee .....
-For each series of notes, the related prospectus supplement will specify the indenture trustee for the notes.
+Indenture Trustee For each series of notes, the related prospectus supplement will specify the indenture trustee for the notes.
 See "Description of the Notes-The Indenture-The Indenture Trustee" in this prospectus.
-Administrator .....
-The administrator of the issuing entity will be either Sallie Mae, Inc. or a sub-administrator specified in the prospectus Under the circumstances supplement for your notes. described in this prospectus, the administrator may transfer its obligations as administrator to an affiliate.
+Administrator The administrator of the issuing entity will be either SMI or a sub-administrator specified in the prospectus supplement for your notes.
+Under the circumstances described in this prospectus, the administrator may transfer its obligations as administrator to an affiliate.
 The administrator may also contract with sub-administrators.
-If there is a subadministrator, the identity of the sub-administrator will be specified in the prospectus supplement for your notes.
-The related prospectus supplement will describe any subadministrators with whom the administrator has contracted.
+If there is a sub-administrator, the identity of the sub-administrator will be specified in the prospectus supplement for your notes.
+The related prospectus supplement will describe any sub-administrators with whom the administrator has contracted.

 See "Summary of Terms-Administrator" in the related prospectus supplement.